-HOW SUPPLIED
+HOW SUPPLIED:

 Each lens is supplied sterile in a blister pack containing isotonic saline solution with 0.005% or 0.020% w/v poloxamer 407 added.
-The blister pack is labelled with the base curve, diameter, dioptric power, cylinder and axis for toric lenses, multifocal add for multifocal lenses, manufacturing lot number, and expiration date of the lens, and the presence of a UV-blocker is noted.
+The blister pack is labelled with the base curve, diopter, diameter, lot number, UV blocker and expiration date of the product.